Project on Training in Capacity Building in Trauma Life Support & Care in India at Jai Prakash Narayan AIIMS Trauma Centre (JPNATC), New Delhi

-NDMA in collaboration with Jai Prakash Narain Apex Trauma Centre (JPNATC) has undertaken a Pilot Project on Advanced Trauma Life Support Project at JPNATC.
-The project was designed to develop human resources to provide effective trauma care initially in the vulnerable and disaster prone states such as Assam, Bihar and Andhra Pradesh and to develop dedicated and well trained doctors, nurses and paramedics for trauma life support in order to meet the challenges of disaster situations.
-The Institute has submitted the draft report of the project indicating a total of 129 participants attended and completed training on Advanced Trauma Life Support.
-Besides 131 participants attended and completed the Rural Trauma Team Development Course.
-53 Nurses have also successfully completed Advanced Trauma Care for Nurses course.
+NDMA in collaboration with Jai Prakash Narayan Apex Trauma Centre (JPNATC) has undertaken a Pilot Project on Advanced Trauma Life Support Project at JPNATC from May 2012 to May 2013.
+The project was designed to develop human resources to provide effective trauma care initially in the vulnerable and disaster prone states such as Assam, Bihar and Andhra Pradesh and to develop dedicated and well trained doctors, nurses and paramedics for trauma life support in order to meet the challenges of disastrous situations.